 House plants bring color and life inside the house.
 Many have colorful leaves and flowers in interesting shapes.
 They especially add life and interest when the days are dark and dreary outside.
 Here are some tips to help house plants grow better.

 Put plants in places where they will get the right amount of light.
 Light is the most important factor in making plants grow well.
 House plants are listed in the following chart according to the amount of light they need.
 No plants will tolerate dim light for long periods of time.
-Low light plants will tolerate dim reading level light.
+Low light plants will tolerate low reading level light.
 Moderate light plants will tolerate good reading level light.
 Bright light plants do best in a north window or near a sunny window but out of direct sunlight.
-Part sun plants do best in a sunny window that is filtered by curtains or trees outside.
+Filtered sun plants do best in a sunny window that is filtered by curtains or trees outside.
 Sun plants need at least four hours of direct sunshine each day.
 Some plants will tolerate a large range of light levels.

 A light meter can be used to get an accurate measure of the amount of light in different parts of the house.
 They usually come with a list of plants and the amount of light each plant needs.

 East, south and west windows are all sunny, but each will get different amounts of light according to the season and trees that might shade them.
 It may be necessary to move a plant to different windows to find the right amount of light.
 A few plants need more or less light when they are flowering.

 Light can also be provided artificially with lights.
 Fluorescent lights give a good amount of green and blue light for growing but some plants need more red light for flowers.
 Mixing incandescent lamps with fluorescent will provide a full spectrum of light.
 Even better, full spectrum fluorescent grow lights are available.